v0idpwn/tigerbeetle/src/clients/go/README.md

 ## Create Transfers

-This creates a journal en between two accounts.
+This creates a journal entry between two accounts.

 See details for transfer fields in the [Transfers reference](https://docs.tigerbeetle.com/reference/transfers).